jonascrevecoeur/terraform-provider-azuresql/internal/services/fabricworkspace/fabricworkspace_data_source.md

 Defines a connection to a fabrick workspace.
 Creating the data source does not yet open/test the connection.
 Opening the connection happens when it is used for reading/provisioning other `azuresql` resources.

+~> When connecting to Fabric workspaces, you have to set `check_server_exists` to `false` when creating the `azuresql` provider.
+At the moment, Fabric doesn't offer an API to efficiencly determine whether a SQL endpoint exists.

 ## Example Usage

 ```terraform